airi-14x/airi-14x/README.md

 When it comes to hobbies not related to coding, you can find me enjoying my evergrowing [backlogged games](https://howlongtobeat.com/user.php?n=airi_14x), [anime](https://anilist.co/user/airi14x/), fanfictions and [books](https://www.goodreads.com/user/show/69873775-airi-chow).

 Something that I'm looking forward to in 2021 is being a French & Japanese Language Student at l'Université de Montréal!

-Well this ought to be fun!~
+Well this ought to be fun year then!~

 <p align="right">~ Airi [2020/12/21]</p>